-Following the reinterment of King Richard III, archaeologists launch a search for the remains of King Henry I, who is possibly buried under a car park in Reading, Berkshire
+Following the reinterment of King Richard III, archaeologists launched a search for the remains of King Henry I, who they believed was buried under a car park in Reading, Berkshire

 Not long after the reinterment of Richard III, the remains of an earlier English king may soon be discovered beneath another carpark, or potentially a school playground.

-Archaeologists are launching an operation that may locate the remains of William the Conqueror‘s youngest son, Henry I, who ruled England from 1100 until his death in 1135 with an ‘‘energetic, decisive and occasionally cruel’’ hand, according to the Guardian.
+In 2015 Archaeologists launched an operation that may locate the remains of William the Conqueror‘s youngest son, Henry I, who ruled England from 1100 until his death in 1135 with an ‘‘energetic, decisive and occasionally cruel’’ hand, according to the Guardian.
 He’s believed to have died after eating too many lampreys (a type of jawless fish) and was buried in Reading abbey, which was largely destroyed during the dissolution of the monasteries in the 16th century.

-With work starting next year, a team including Philippa Langley, who led the search for Richard III’s remains, will search the abbey grounds with radar to try to discover Henry I’s remains, which could be hidden under a playground, school or parking lot on the site.
+The team included Philippa Langley, who led the search for Richard III’s remains, and they searched the abbey grounds with radar to try to discover Henry I’s remains, which could be hidden under a playground, school or parking lot on the site.

 The project could also reveal the king’s tomb, rumoured to have been plundered hundreds of years ago for its silver coffin, with the remains scattered.
 But if the remains or even an intact tomb are found, it is possible public pressure will be exerted to rebury Henry in a more prominent setting, with some of the pomp and circumstance that surrounded Richard III.